University of Caxias do Sul

-The University of Caxias do Sul (Universidade de Caxias do Sul, UCS) is a higher education institution in the northeast region of Rio Grande do Sul, Brazil.
+The University of Caxias do Sul (Universidade de Caxias do Sul, UCS) is a private university in the state of Rio Grande do Sul, Brazil.
 It has units in the cities of Caxias do Sul, Bento Gonçalves, Vacaria, Canela, Farroupilha, Guaporé, Nova Prata and São Sebastião do Caí, offering more than 150 admission options in nine different areas of knowledge.
 In 2017 and 2018 it was listed by the university ranking of Folha de S. Paulo as the sixth best private university in the country.